pohlm01/master-thesis/4_comparison.typ

 The @mtc Internet-Draft defines a new certificate format called Bikeshed certificate.
 The name is meant as a placeholder, and the authors aim to replace it before it potentially becomes a standard.
 @der uses a  type-length-value encoding, meaning that each value in the certificate explicitly has a type and length encoded.
-The encoding of @mtc on the contrary is more efficient because types and lengths of fields are implicit, i.e., fixed, where possible.
+The encoding of @mtc, on the contrary, is more efficient because types and lengths of fields are implicit, i.e., fixed, where possible.
-Besides the encoding, the Bikeshed certificate type saves bytes by leaving out information that is superfluous in the new setting.
+Besides the encoding, the Bikeshed certificate type saves bytes by omitting information that is superfluous in the new setting.
 The following fields are not stored in a Bikeshed certificate, that are not already covered by the size considerations above:
 - Not before timestamp
 - Not after timestamp
 - @crl endpoint
 - @ocsp endpoint
 - @sct timestamps and log IDs
-- key usage restrictions
+- Key usage restrictions
-- subject and authority key identifier
+- Subject and authority key identifier

 To give an example:
 The certificate chain for `www.google.com`#footnote([SHA-256 fingerprint \ `37:9A:80:C9:25:2C:66:A1:BB:89:D6:C0:C8:83:33:39:55:1D:E6:0F:D3:75:58:5C:F9:A3:18:37:03:57:A0:D6`]) has 2,486 bytes in @der format.